When the United States entered World War One in 1917, the Michigan Agricultural College answered the call to arms.

 Along with the cenotaph, a grove of thirty-six red oak trees (Quercus rubra), one for each man in memoriam, was planted a few days after the dedication ceremony.

 The Memorial Grove is little known today but it remains intact, west of Sarah Williams Hall, its cenotaph standing near the sidewalk alongside the Beal Street entrance drive.
 For years the stone was flanked by a pair of shrubs that served to conceal as much as highlight it, but in spring 2024 a project was undertaken to preserve and improve the site.
-A brick courtyard area, seating for quiet reflection, lighting, landscaping, and a flagpole “will allow for the M.S.U. community to pay respect to those who gave their lives protecting the United States of America.”
+A brick courtyard area, seating for quiet reflection, lighting, landscaping, and a flagpole “allow for the M.S.U. community to pay respect to those who gave their lives protecting the United States of America.”
+The rededication ceremony was held on May 23, 2024.7

 - MAC Record, 24(1), 30 Sep 1918, p.
 3. ↩︎